mohammadabdalaziz241/Foundation-Models-for-Industrial-Fault-Diagnosis-/README.md

-Chance-level references for the frozen TEST partitions, computed as the uniform-random macro-F1 for each class prior, are 0.3174 for CWRU (fold-averaged over supports [35,35,35], [35,99,35] and [28,99,35]), 0.2143 for JNU, 0.3258 for HIT and 0.0961 for MaFaulDa, giving a Macro-4 floor of 0.2384.
+Chance-level references for the frozen TEST partitions, computed as the uniform-random macro-F1 for each class prior, are 0.3174 for CWRU (fold-averaged over supports [35,35,35], [35,99,35] and [28,99,35]), 0.2143 for JNU, 0.3258 for HIT and 0.0961 for MaFaulDa, giving a Macro-4 uniform-random chance reference of 0.2384.
 Chance macro-AUC is 0.5.

 ## Repository layout